Truth Social: Since October 2022

 Trump's remarks were condemned by multiple parties, including the White House.
 In The Week, Damon Linker described it as the moment Trump "finally jumped the shark".
 Subsequently, Trump denied he called for the termination of the Constitution but maintained that any election misconduct should be undone.

-Afterward, Trump posted a link to an article claiming that by "allows for," Trump meant that those engaging in voter fraud were effectively terminating the Constitution, not that Trump was calling for the Constitution's termination.
+In August 2023, following special counsel's Jack Smith's indictment of Trump for charges related to the 2020 presidential election, Trump posted "IF YOU GO AFTER ME, I’M COMING AFTER YOU!" to Truth Social.
+Investigators referred Trump's remarks to the judge responsible for the case, seeking a protective order.

+On August 25, 2023, Trump posted to X/Twitter regarding his arrest in Georgia in regard to the Georgia election racketeering prosecution.
+This was his first use of social media outside of Truth Social for some years.

+2024 trial

+In April 2024, Trump was held in contempt of court in a New York court in relation to Truth Social posts about his hush money trial that violated a gag order made by the court.
+To comply with orders from the court, Trump deleted the postings from Truth Social.

+2025 AI-generated video

+As a response to the October No King's protests, Trump posted an AI-generated video on his Truth Social account that showed him flying a fighter jet and dropping liquid feces on protesters.
+The video sparked various reactions on the internet, like outrage and ridicule.
+Speaker of the house Mike Johnson justified the video, describing it as “satire” posted to make a "point".

 Devin Nunes

 Devin Nunes, the CEO of Truth Social, posted a meme on the platform in October 2022 making a joke about the attack on Paul Pelosi, while referencing inaccurate reports that the attacker was in his underwear at the time.
 Nunes was widely criticized by Twitter users for doing this.

 Gavin Newsom

 On June 16, 2022, California Governor Gavin Newsom announced he had joined Truth Social, writing on his Twitter account "I just joined Trump's Truth Social.
 Going to be on there calling out Republican lies.
 This could get…interesting.
-My first post -- breaking down America's red state murder problem."
+My first post – breaking down America's red state murder problem."
+As of August 2024, his account still exists as a verified user and he has still been semi-active on the platform.